Ultimate Richmond Real Estate Investing Guide for 2026

 Real Estate Market Strength

-Growing markets often offer opportunities for private investors to originate the first loan themselves.
-It’s another stage of a mortgage note buyer’s career.
+Strong markets often present opportunities for note buyers to originate the initial loan themselves.
+It is an additional phase of a mortgage note investor's career.

 Passive Real Estate Investing Strategies